msjewu/gettingcleaningdata/README.md

 Please refer to "Codebook.md" for a description of the variables.

-Please refer to "run_analysis.R" for further comments on the script.
+Please refer to "run_analysis.R" for further comments on specific script commands.